jordanmpalmer/Ramshorn5e/9. Misc/SRD/Chapter 14 - Magic Items.md

 Wondrous item, uncommon

-While holding this fan, you can use an action to cast the [[gust of wind]] spell (save DC 13) from it.
+While holding this fan, you can use an action to cast the [[Gust of Wind]] spell (save DC 13) from it.
 Once used, the fan shouldn’t be used again until the next dawn.
 Each time it is used again before then, it has a cumulative 20 percent chance of not working and tearing into useless, nonmagical tatters.

 ### [](https://www.dndbeyond.com/sources/basic-rules/magic-items#WingedBoots)[Winged Boots](https://www.dndbeyond.com/magic-items/4804-winged-boots)